 We also want to be sure that there is no fraud or other illegal activity taking place in our homes, which is why we will ask you for proof of identity.
-We may also ask you for proof of residency such as a utility bill in your name.
+We may also ask you for proof of residency.

 How will the information I share be kept secure?

 All the information we hold on you is kept according to the requirements of the Data Protection Act.
 It is kept confidential and only those members of staff who need to see it can do so.
 We do not pass any information to a third party unless you have given us your permission, for instance if you want us to speak to the housing benefit team or make a referral on your behalf.